 - CAD Profile Worksheet

 ePlan Submittal is the name for our computerized system providing for the digital submittal and review of planning applications.
-This system replaces the paper based approach we have been using over the past 50 years.
+This system was implemented in 2009 to replace the paper based approach that had been used for over 50 years.

 Yes.
 Effective July 2, 2009, all applications submitted to the Planning Department will be processed - submitted and reviewed using ePlan Submittal.